Bifurcations of a neural network model with symmetry: Excitatory clusters, weight parameters balanced

 First, we derive leading order expressions for the solutions along the $C_1/C_2$ branches for $g$ close to $g_C$.
 The simplest case occurs when $n_C$ is even and $\beta_C = 1$, in which case $n_{C_1}=n_{C_2}$.
 On this branch, $x_{E_2} = -x_{E_1}$, i.e. there are two equally sized groups of excitatory clusters with equal and opposite activity, and all the inhibitory cells have synchronized activity $x_I = 0$.
 Taking $x_{E_1} = x_E$, $x_{E_2} = -x_E$, and $x_I = 0$ in \cref{eq:reducedsystem} and simplifying, we obtain the single equation $\tanh(g x_E) = g_C x_E$.
 As in \cref{sec:E1I1}, $x_E$ is given, to leading order, by

 for $g$ close to $g_C$.
 For $\beta_C > 1$, we find the solution along each $C_1/C_2$ branch by reducing \cref{eqn:sys_Basic} to the 3-dimensional system

 where we used $\alpha n_I = n_E = p n_C$.
 The variables $x_{E_1}$ and $x_{E_2}$ are the activities of the two groups of excitatory clusters, and $x_I$ is the activity of the inhibitory cells, which are synchronized since $g$ is close to $g_C$.
+The system \cref{eq:cluster3system} is the restriction of \cref{eq:reducedmatrixform} to the fixed-point subspace corresponding to the subgroup $S_{n_{C_1}} \times \, S_{n_{C_2}} \times \, S_{n_I}$ of $\Gamma$.
 Following the same procedure as in \cref{sec:E1I1}, we obtain the following approximations for $x_{E_1}$, $x_{E_2}$, and $x_I$

 for $g$ close to $g_C$, which reduces to \cref{eq:xEapprox} when $\beta = 1$.